Georgia Ornithological Society: Mission

 The mission of the Georgia Ornithological Society is to encourage the scientific study of birds by gathering and disseminating information on Georgia birdlife.
 It actively promotes bird conservation by encouraging the preservation of habitats vital to the survival of resident and migratory birds.
 It also awards scholarships, produces scientific publications, and provides fellowship among people interested in nature.

-Current Activities
+Activities

 The Georgia Ornithological Society is involved with the promotion of birding and bird conservation in Georgia.
 This involves publishing guides on Georgia birds, providing grants and scholarships to bird enthusiasts, and creating community for birders across the state.
-According to the society’s website, meetings are held “two or three times per year in the spring, winter and fall”.
+According to the society's website, meetings are held "two or three times per year in the spring, winter and fall".
 These meetings last from Friday evening for two or three days, until Sunday or Monday.
 Meeting activities include presentations by local birders and field trips.

 The Earle R. Greene Memorial Award

 The Earle R. Greene Memorial Award is given out yearly to an individual for contributions in ornithology, promoting birding, and service to the Georgia Ornithological Society.
 Every year, a pool of people are nominated for this honor.
 This award is named after Earle R. Greene, the second GOS president and founder of the Louisiana Ornithological Society.
 He assisted in the creation of the first printed checklist by the organization in the state.
 The inaugural recipient of the Earle R. Greene Award was Harriett DiGiola, awarded in 1975.